LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 Due to LLNL security policies and RAJA project policies, only a PR created by someone on the RAJA core development team will be run automatically through all RAJA CI tools.
-In particular, a PR made from branch on a forked repository will not.
+In particular, a PR made from branch on a forked repository will not trigger Gitlab and Travis CI checks.
 Gitlab CI on internal LLNL platforms and Travis CI will only be run on PRs that are made from branches in the GitHub RAJA repository.

 .. note:: **RAJA core team members:**